global-asp/asp-source/en/0303_namukhaywa.md

 ##
 When Namukhaywa was
 pregnant with her seventh
-child, Ndong'a warned her, “If you give birth to another girl, I will leave you.
-But if you give me a baby boy, I will hold a big party for you!”
+child, Ndong'a warned her, "If you give birth to another girl, I will leave you.
+But if you give me a baby boy, I will hold a big party for you!"

 ##
 When it was time to give birth,